muratk3n/thirdwave/en/README.md

 ---

-K-shaped recovery? :) So with this one econ splits in to two, recovery for the rich, continuing crisis for the rest (kinda like post 2008 I guess)
+K-shaped recovery? :) So with this one econ splits in to two, recovery for the rich, continuing crisis for the rest (kinda like post 2008?)

 ---